Grand Designs Transformations

 Grand Designs Transformations is a spin-off of Grand Designs Australia, an adaptation of the British TV series Grand Designs.
 The show documents people who attempt to renovate their dream homes and the challenges they face.
 It began airing on the ABC on 4 January 2024 and is hosted by Anthony Burke and Yasmine Ghoniem.

 It is the first original series to air on the ABC after it bought the rights from Foxtel in 2023.

 History

 In March 2023, the ABC bought the rights to Grand Designs Australia and any subsequent spin-offs from Foxtel.
 In November 2023, the series was confirmed at the ABC's 2024 upfronts, including a format which will follow renovations instead of new builds, and the announcement of new hosts Anthony Burke and Yasmine Ghoniem.
 The series first premiered on 4 January 2024.
+A second season began airing on 8 January 2026.